astropy/reproject/docs/explanation/algorithms.rst

 Which algorithm should I use?
 =============================

-Here we try and provide a few simple rules to help you choose the right algorithm for you use case.
+Here we try and provide a few rules of thumb to help you choose the right algorithm for your use case.

 * First, if you are only reprojecting celestial images or the celestial slices of a higher-dimensional cube (e.g. celestial slices in a spectral cube), the